shaulleo/FlavourFlix/Prompt Templates/Manual of Instructions and Prompt Templates.md

 1. Clearly state that you are looking for the description of a given restaurant.
 2. Indicate clearly the name of the restaurant you are looking for, ensuring it is complete and correct.
 3. In order to avoid confusing restaurant's names with people's names (e.g: "O Marinho"), identify that you are looking for a restaurant.
+4. Writing down the name wrongly may result in errors.

 ### Asking for Restaurant Recommendations